mjtiv/software-patents/Alice_v_CLS_Bank_2014/README.md

 ## Final Note — Unanimous Supreme Court Decision

 The decision in *Alice Corp. v.
 CLS Bank International* was unanimous.

-Justice Thomas delivered the opinion for a nine-Justice Court.
+Justice Thomas delivered the opinion for a nine-Justice Court and there was no dissent.
-There was no dissent.
-The only concurrence (Justice Sotomayor, joined by Justices Ginsburg and Breyer) expressed an even more restrictive view that business-method claims may not be patentable at all.

-The absence of disagreement underscores how straightforward the Court viewed the eligibility issue.

 <p align="center">
   <img src="Sotomayor_Concurrence_Page.png" width="600">
 </p>

+*Justice Sotomayor’s concurrence (joined by Justices Ginsburg and Breyer), showing no dissents.*

 ---